Poly 318 Intake Manifolds

 - Excellent street/strip intake for performance throughout the rpm range.
 Superior to the Weiand 7503 for street use.

-1859228 – Factory iron dual-plane 2 barrel (1956 -1966):
+1630944, 1859228, 2206383 – Factory iron dual-plane 2 barrel (1956 -1966):

 - Excellent torque and throttle response for street use.
 Equipped with a Trans Dapt 2040 adapter and a Holley 7448 or 80350 (350cfm) or 4412S (500cfm), the intake will outperform a four-barrel for street use.
 To take advantage of the 500 cfm carburetor, the two-barrel plenum opening needs to be enlarged.
 (4-barrel carb on the two-barrel intake upgrade advice credit Gary Pavlovich).

-- Note: 1963 – 1966 engines were all 2-barrels.
+- Note: 1963 – 1966 engines were all 2-barrels except some marine and industrial applications.

 - Note: All trucks came standard with two-barrels.

-2735919 – Factory aluminum dual-plane 2×4 barrel (extremely rare):
+1735919 – Factory aluminum dual-plane 2×4 barrel (extremely rare):

-- Offered in 1956 through Plymouth dealerships as a performance part.
+- Offered only in 1956 through Plymouth dealerships as a performance part.
 The best factory performance intake manifold in design and weight.
 Excellent balance of performance and streetability.
 For all-out race, the Weiand WPD4D will outperform this intake.

 Weiand 7503 – Single-plane 4 barrel